ia0/ffactor/src/README.md

 ### Naming

-Files are prefixed by `ff_`.
-Functions are prefixed by their file name when they are about an object.
-Constructors are suffixed by `_ctor` and destructors by `_dtor`.
+Files are prefixed with `ff_`.
+Functions are prefixed with their file name when they are about an object.
+Constructors are suffixed with `_ctor` and destructors by `_dtor`.

 Typedef are only used for structs, unions, enums, and functions with prefix `s_`, `u_`, `e_`, and `f_` respectively.
 For instance,